-- [20] The Respondent outlined assessment legislation and income-producing attributes for properties purchased for investment purposes.
-The basic assumption is that the present value for these assets is related to its future income potential. - [21] The Respondent reviewed the cap rate process which provides a conversion of income into an expression of capital value, it is derived from the sale price verses Net Operating Income (NOI). - [22] Evidence provided by the Complainant to challenge the cap rate for the subject property was reviewed.
+- [21] The Respondent outlined assessment legislation and income-producing attributes for properties purchased for investment purposes.
+The basic assumption is that the present value for these assets is related to its future income potential. - [22] The Respondent reviewed the cap rate process which provides a conversion of income into an expression of capital value, it is derived from the sale price verses Net Operating Income (NOI). - [23] Evidence provided by the Complainant to challenge the cap rate for the subject property was reviewed.
 It was the contention of the Respondent that the three transactions provided by the Complainant for Retail Centre Capitalization Rate Analysis, were all based on hypothetical (not factual information).
 Typical NOI's were not applied in any of the three comparables used in the analysis.
-Each of these comparables were further evaluated in detail. - [23] The Liberty Centre is located in a different municipality.
+Each of these comparables were further evaluated in detail. - [24] The Liberty Centre is located in a different municipality.
 Additionally, the actual income used in the Complainants calculation was not normalized for vacancy, operating cost recovery, or recoverables.
 If the correct sale price (\$7,100,000) and actual NOI (\$457,091) were used, a cap rate of 6.44% is realized.
 It is important to note that the income applied to the calculation represents full occupancy without any normalization (if normalized the calculation would provide a cap rate of 5.96%).
-These corrected inputs support the Respondents cap rate of 7.25%. - [24] Leasing information for the Liberty Centre was also contested as the agreements were dated, and documents provided by the Respondent showed escalating rents which were not in place at the time of sale. - [25] The Respondent did not agree with the use of the Telebyte building for comparison purpose.
-It was described as a 9,661 sf vacant warehouse in poor condition built in 1959.
-Dissimilar to a 67,377 sf box store built in 1981.
-The Respondent suggested that it should not be included in any comparison review for the subject property. - [26] The third comparable was Piper Crossing (3215-49 avenue) which is a retail/medical multi tenanted development.
+These corrected inputs support the Respondents cap rate of 7.0%. - [25] Leasing information for the Liberty Centre was also contested as the agreements were dated, and documents provided by the Respondent showed escalating rents which were not in place at the time of sale. - [26] The Respondent did not agree with the use of the Telebyte building for comparison purpose.
+It was described as a 1958 vacant warehouse in poor condition, which is dissimilar to the subject, a 2007 strip mail with 23,080 sf of retail space.
+The Respondent suggested it should not be included in any comparison review for the subject property. - [27] The third comparable was Piper Crossing (3215-49 avenue) which is a retail/medical multi tenanted development.
 Again, a very different use than the subject property and not stratified in the same way by the assessment authority.
 The lease information was also compared inconsistently, mixing actuals with typical information.
 Avison Young brokers have listed the actual cap rate for this property in their sales brochure as 6.33%.
-If this figure were normalized if would additionally reduce the third party cap rate calculation, in support of the current assessment. - [27] To further evaluate the Piper Crossing property the Respondent provided a normalized NOI of \$505,717 then divided the sale price of \$8,500,000 to determine a cap rate of 5.95%.
-If the Respondent would have used the July 1, 2017 income from the rate payer report, stating a NOI of \$536,432, and the sale price of \$8,500,000 it would result in a cap rate of 6.31%.
-The Respondent confirmed this is not how a cap rate is calculated, but was used to simply show that an owner reported income supported the assessed cap rate of 7.25%.
+If this figure were normalized if would additionally reduce the third party cap rate calculation, in support of the current assessment.